Human Papilloma Virus (HPV): Why Clinical Nutrition is Imperative

 GET HEALTHY: Nutrients Researched for HPV Infections and Immunity

 - Breathe in salt air and eat from the sea.
-Seafood contains essential minerals such as iodine, magnesium, calcium, boron, selenium and zinc, which are essential for maintaining a healthy immune system, proper thyroid function, metabolism, and electrolytes.
+Seafood contains essential minerals such as iodine, magnesium, calcium, boron, selenium and zinc, which are essential for maintaining a healthy immune system, healthy thyroid function, metabolism, and electrolytes.
 If your whole body is healthier, delicate tissues like your cervix will respond positively.

 - Exposure to the sunshine vitamin.
 Don’t forget Vitamin D is essential for normalizing immune response.
 The salt water mineral magnesium is required in order for Vitamin D to aid in proper calcium absorption.

-Dr. Millie's Plan for Cervical Dysplasia and Cervical Cancer
+Dr. Millie's Plan

 Topical treatments are important as well.
 In addition to this vitamin protocol, there is a treatment option involving a rotating series of vaginal suppositories for women with moderate or severe cervical dysplasia.
 These suppositories would include a combination of antiviral, escharotics and therapeutic herbs, enzymes, and vitamins to treat and heal the local site.
 These suppositories are capable of killing the virus and healing the local area, and unlike the LEEP procedures, are non-scarring.
 Suppositories must be performed or taught by a trained alternative health professional.